 If your View rate is high, but there is little in the way of conversions, it may be that the video gives away too much information, leaving no curiosity as people feel no need to learn more.

 It could also be that there is no clear, compelling call to action provided – meaning you need to emphasize in greater detail what people need to do next, if they want to benefit from the results/benefit proposition mentioned in the video.

 YouTube advertising can be an incredible way to market your business.

 If you want to get the best results when using the platform, it helps to have an appreciation of how YouTube Ads are different, as well as how the different ad formats work.

 Knowing how to target your ads effectively is also essential, as failure to do so is going to lead to you generating results that don’t lead to profits.

-Use everything you’ve learned in this guide to experiment with YouTube Ad campaigns of your own.
+Use everything you’ve learned in this guide to experiment the best way to advertise on Youtube

 By spending just a little bit per day on the platform you will be able to learn more and more, so that eventually you’ll be able to spend big and, in the process, generate big results too.